A Proven Method to Stop the Business Bottlenecks in Your Company

 - Get a higher valuation on your company when it’s time to sell.

 Once you have worked with your team to create a new and improved system, you don’t want to lose the threads of everything that has been accomplished or you’ll end up reverting backward and wasting time.
 This is where the Systemizer comes in.
 This system helps direct, structure, organize, store, edit, and simplify all of the actions of your daily business.
 The Systemizer is the glue that holds everything together.
-Here are five steps to systemize your company:
+Here are six steps to systemize your company:

 Step 1: Create systems for every division and operation of your company.
 Here is an example: